MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_HotelAds_PropertyCenter.md

 ## Logo management

-The logo management experience simplifies common logo‑related tasks by letting advertisers manage both account‑level and brand‑level logos directly in Microsoft Advertising.
-It provides clear visibility into the account‑level logo and shows which brands have logos, with options to add, update, or remove logos at both the account and brand levels.
+The logo management experience simplifies common logoâ€‘related tasks by letting advertisers manage both accountâ€‘level and brandâ€‘level logos directly in Microsoft Advertising.
+It provides clear visibility into the accountâ€‘level logo and shows which brands have logos, with options to add, update, or remove logos at both the account and brand levels.

 ### Manage logos